 The True Believer (a new appreciation of Eric Hoffer's classic book)

 Events of late have made me wonder if Darwin got it only half right.
-I don't quarrel with the theory, as proposed in On the Origin of Species (1859) and The Descent of Man (1871), that modern man evolved from earlier primates and the earlier primates from mammals, that in all probability, evolved from even more primitive life forms.
-Even though I don't pretend to be anything close to a biologist, it all just seems to make a lot of sense.
+I don't quarrel with his theory as proposed in On the Origin of Species (1859) and The Descent of Man (1871), that modern man evolved from earlier primates and the earlier primates from mammals, that in all probability, evolved from even more primitive life forms.
+Even though I don't pretend to be anything close to a biologist, it all seems to make a lot of sense.
 Some of us agree with Darwin's theories, some not.
 Some people argue the subject heatedly, while others simply agree to disagree.
-That is what civilized people do.
+That is what civilized people (i.e. those who have evolved intellectually and morally) do.
 What uncivilized people do is kill others who do not believe as they do.

 Eric Hoffer's The True Believer, Thoughts on the Nature of Mass Movements was published in 1951 and I first became aware of it during the '60s.
 I read it then, re-read it about fifteen years ago, and for the third time last week.
 It's an unusual book, aphoristic in style (Hoffer admitted he was influenced by Montaigne) – that and his unusual back story probably contributed to the book's success.
 So much so that in the late '60s Hoffer was the subject of a two part interview with Eric Sevareid on CBS.
 The interview has been archived on Youtube where it can be seen in five segments.